geopm/geopm/service/docs/source/geopm_pio_dcgm.7.rst

 Every control is exposed as a signal with the same name.
 The relevant signal aggregation information is provided below.

 ``DCGM::FIELD_UPDATE_RATE``
-    Rate at which field data is polled
+    Rate at which field data is polled.

     *  **Aggregation**: expect_same
     *  **Domain**: board